-PART 106-ALLOCATIONS OF CANDIDATE AND COMMITTEE ACTIVITIES
+PART 106-ALLOCATIONS OF CAN-DIDATE AND COMMITTEE ACTIVI-TIFS

-106.1 Allocation of expenses between candidates

-106.2 State allocation of expenditures incurred by authorized committees of Presidential primary candidates receiving matching funds.

-106.3 Allocation of expenses between campaign and non-campaign related travel.

-106.4 Allocation of polling expenses.

-106.5 Allocation of expenses between federal and non-federal activities by party committees.

-106.6 Allocation of expenses between federal and non-federal activities by separate segregated funds and nonconnected committees.
+- 106.1 Allocation of expenses between can- - 106.2 State allocation of expenditures incurred by authorized committees of Presidential primary candidates receiving matching funds. - 106.3 Allocation of expenses between campaign and non-campaign related travel. - 106.4 Allocation of polling expenses. - 106.5 Allocation of expenses between federal and non-federal activities by party committees. - 106.6 Allocation of expenses between federal and non-federal activities by separate segregated funds and nonconnected committees.